Okiki-Olugunna/Family-MultiSig-Wallet/README.md

 In the future I may integrate this multisig wallet with DeFi applications, such as DEXs like uniswap, lending protocols such as Aave, and maybe even yield aggregators such as yearn.finance.

+Tests are still being written (in python) for this